VisTrails/VisTrails/doc/usersguide/packages.rst

 Optional Ports
 ^^^^^^^^^^^^^^

 An optional port is one that will not be visible by default in the module shape.
 For modules with many ports, developers might less-used ports optional to reduce clutter.
-To make a port optional, set the ``optional`` flag to true:
+To make a port optional, set the :py:attr:`~.config.InputPort.optional` flag to true:

 .. code-block:: python
    :linenos: